thm-projects/arsnova-mobile/README.md

 # ARSnova

 ARSnova is a modern approach to Audience Response Systems (ARS).
-It is released under the GPLv3 license, and is offered as a Software as a Service free of charge.
+It is released under the GPLv3 license and is offered as a Software as a Service free of charge.
 Head over to [arsnova.eu](https://arsnova.eu/) to see it in action.

 ![ARSnova](src/site/resources/showcase.png)